Protect your windshield from pricey repairs this winter with these tips!

 Park somewhere sheltered

-Whether it’s in your garage or a shared community garage close by, sheltered parking can help you avoid the irritating snow and ice buildup on your windshield as well as allow you to steer clear from any falling icicles and avoid frozen locks and door handles!
+Parking in a garage, whether it’s your own or a shared community space nearby, can save you the hassle of dealing with snow and ice buildup on your windshield.
+It also protects your car from falling icicles and helps prevent frozen locks and door handles.

 Park facing the sun